-Understanding the ‘ins and outs’ of Spanish inheritance tax is always a challenge for expatriates.
-Andalucia has always been considered a relatively high taxed region of Spain.
+Understanding Spanish inheritance tax’s ‘ins and outs’ can be challenging for expatriates.
+Andalucia has always been considered a relatively high-taxed region of Spain.
 Things have been changing, however, perhaps spurred by tax competition between other Spanish regions and nearby Portugal.

-2018 marked the first stage in what has become a major upheaval of inheritance and gift tax laws in the region.
+2018 marked the first stage in the region’s upheaval of inheritance and gift tax laws.
 Previously, the tax-free allowance for class 1 and 2 beneficiaries (spouses, parents and children) was c. €250,000.
-This meant inherited funds over that amount would be taxable at rates starting at 30%, and could be as high as 80%+ in the case of an unrelated beneficiary with a high level of existing wealth.
+Inherited funds over that amount were taxable at rates ranging from 30% to 80%+ in the case of an unrelated beneficiary with a high level of existing wealth.

-We live in a time of tax competition.
-Not only between countries, but also regions in Spain.
+We live in an era of tax competition between countries; it is the same between the regions of Spain.
 The high tax regime in Andalucia has discouraged wealthier individuals from living, working or retiring to the area.
-This, in turn, has had a negative effect on tax taken from other sources such as transfer tax, IVA (VAT), income and corporation tax and property rates.
-The real consequences of Andalucia’s tax policy have been that wealthy people and companies prefer to be based in lower taxed regions such as Valencia and Madrid.
+It also impacts revenue from other sources such as transfer tax, IVA (VAT), income tax, corporation tax and property rates.
+The real consequences of Andalucia’s tax policy have been that wealthy people and companies prefer to base themselves in lower-taxed regions such as Valencia and Madrid.

-April 11th 2019 then saw new inheritance tax (and other taxes) reformed once again.
-This time the smoke and mirrors were disposed of, and real significant changes have been enacted.
-Andalucia has followed Madrid and Valencia (as well as many other regions) in introducing a discount of 99% of inheritance and gift tax liabilities.
-The €1m tax-free exemption still applies, but this time it really means something.
+On the 11th of April 2019, further reform of Spanish inheritance tax (and other taxes) occurred.
+This time the smoke and mirrors were disposed of, and significant changes were implemented.
+Andalucia has followed Madrid and Valencia (as well as many other regions) in introducing a discount of 99% on inheritance and gift tax liabilities.
+The €1m tax-free exemption still applies, but on this occasion, it means something.
 So, anyone inheriting less than €1m pays zero Spanish inheritance tax.
-Inheritances over €1m will only be taxed at the nominal 1% rate.
-Similarly, no tax will be payable on gifts, which compares highly favourably with the previous complex and penal system.
+On the other hand, there will be a nominal tax rate of 1% for inheritances over €1m.
+Similarly, no charge will be payable on gifts, which compares highly favourably with the previous complex and penal system.

 Things to consider in terms of Spanish inheritance tax

 - The first step is to value your worth.
-List all assets, liabilities, investments and savings
+List all assets, liabilities, investments and savings;

 - Ensure your Executors know who wrote your will(s)

-- Update your financial records regularly
+- Update your financial records regularly;

-- Use gifting laws to your advantage
+- Use gifting laws to your advantage;

-- Speak to your financial adviser about Spanish inheritance tax and legal tax avoidance strategies
+- Speak to your financial adviser about Spanish inheritance tax and legal tax avoidance strategies;